-Occupation: Retired
+Occupation: Retired Registered Nurse

 Qualifications, experience and expertise: Margaret is a retired Registered Nurse with extensive experience in Orthopaedic Nursing, Aged Care and Community health.
 Margaret has served on the executive committees of a number of professional associations including the NSW Wound Care association, a number of hospital committees as well as being involved in many Community groups.

-She is an active member of an Owners Corporation and Community Garden.
-Margaret holds qualifications as a Registered Nurse - Midwifery & Orthopaedic Certificate.
+Margaret is an active member of the Community Garden, Margaret holds qualifications in General Midwifery & Orthopaedic Nursing,

-Special responsibilities: Marketing Committee - Publicity Interests in shares: 6,001
+Special responsibilities: Marketing Committee - Publicity